msds-5x01/python-programming-for-data-science/Set3.md

 ```

 ### More on sorting
-The Python functions `sort`, `max`, and `min` accept the argument `key` argument, which is a function that on elements of the list that returns a number.
+The Python functions `sort`, `max`, and `min` accept the argument `key`.
+It must point to a function that is applied to every element, returning a number.
+That number is then used for sorting.

 This `key` can be a function that you define.